- Purchase the complete Expat Arrivals Berlin Guide (PDF)

 The West had the benefit of receiving funds from the Allies post World War II, and therefore is more developed, notably so in architecture and infrastructure.

-But the fantastic public transportation in Berlin makes getting from point to point fairly easy, so access to all there is to see and do in Berlin is efficient and convenient no matter which side one lives.
+But the fantastic public transportation in Berlin makes getting from A to B fairly easy, so access to all there is to see and do in Berlin is efficient and convenient no matter which side an expat chooses to live.

 Expat Health Insurance